Mandatory for ALL international students

 Custodianship Transfer Letter

-If you are an international student under the age of 18 and plan to live in a McGill residence, your parents or custodians must send an original letter requesting that your custodianship be transferred to McGill's Dean of Students until your 18th birthday.
+If you are an international student under the age of 18 and plan to live in a McGill residence, your parents or custodians must send an original letter requesting that your custodianship be transferred to McGill's Associate Dean of Students until your 18th birthday.
 This is required by Quebec law.
 Please refer to the following Minors information.

 When you apply for certain documents, such as your Study Permit, there is no guarantee of acceptance.
 You should not purchase plane tickets or make other final travel arrangements until your documents are in order.